jeffrey2423/youtube-downloader-api/README.md

 docker-compose -f docker-compose.prod.yml down
 ```

-Verify the development environment by navigating to your server address in your preferred browser.
+Verify the production environment by navigating to your server address in your preferred browser.

 ```sh
 127.0.0.1:5000